 Canon 6D Mark II versus Olympus E-M1 II

-The Canon EOS 6D Mark II and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were announced, respectively, in June 2017 and September 2016.
+The Canon EOS 6D Mark II and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and September 2016.
 The 6D Mark II is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and a Four Thirds sensor.
 The Canon has a resolution of 26 megapixel, whereas the Olympus provides 20.2 MP.

 An illustration of the physical size and weight of the Canon 6D Mark II and the Olympus E-M1 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (24 percent) than the Canon 6D Mark II.
 Moreover, the E-M1 II is markedly lighter (25 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.